Jaden1967/APP/Coding Convention.md

 Used for methods and constructors

-Describes the exceptions that may be thrownUse one tag per exception
+Describes the exceptions that may be thrown

+Use one tag per exception

 **{@inheritDoc}**